-Table 3 : Driving and restraining forces identified in literature
+Table 3: Driving and restraining forces identified in literature

-Duining forest for adorting a DCC Force identified in literate Force identified specifically for Source Driving forces for adopting a PSS P/C S/C Both N/S Source Opportunity to customise offers and delivery of the offer to customers × Goedkoop et al. (1999) New revenue opportunities (e.g financing, refurbishing or upgrading) × Mont (2002), Lockett et al. (2011) Improves relations with consumers due to increased customer contact and flow of information about consumers preferences × Mont (2002), Penttinen and Palmer (2007) Services offer a more sustainable competitive advantage, as they are less visible and more labor dependent and therefore more difficult to imitate × Oliva and Kallenburg (2003), Lockett et al. (2011) Better services sell more products × Oliva and Kallenburg (2003) Restraining forces towards adopting a PSS Complexity to develop due to required involvement of multiple stakeholders × Mont (2002) Infrastructure needs to be found or developed to support PSS × Mont (2002) Lack of support from relevant laws and regulations × Kuo et al. (2010) Lack of market acceptance × Kuo et al. (2010) Underlying performance measures of PSS are not obvious and difficult to quantify. × Phumbua and Tjahjono, (2012)
+Driving forces for adopting a PSS Force i identifie S/C Both N/S Source Opportunity to customise offers and delivery of the offer to customers × Goedkoop et al. (1999) New revenue opportunities (e.g financing, refurbishing or upgrading) × Mont (2002), Lockett et al. (2011) Improves relations with consumers due to increased customer contact and flow of information about consumers preferences × Mont (2002), Penttinen and Palmer (2007) Services offer a more sustainable competitive advantage, as they are less visible and more labor dependent and therefore more difficult to imitate × Oliva and Kallenburg (2003), Lockett et al. (2011) Improves reliability and maintenance operations × Mahut et al. (2017) Restraining forces towards adopting a PSS Complexity to develop due to required involvement of multiple stakeholders × Mont (2002) Infrastructure needs to be found or developed to support PSS × Mont (2002) Lack of support from relevant laws and regulations × Kuo et al. (2010) Strong and consistent product centered mind-set of the organization × Matschewsky et al. (2017) Underlying performance measures of PSS are not obvious and difficult to quantify. × Phumbua and Tjahjono, (2012)

-\P/C: Production Companies; S/C: Service Companies; N/S: not specified
+^{}P/C: Production Companies; S/C: Service Companies; N/S: not specified